Internal

 \begin{align*} -a v +b&= 0 \end{align*}

 for \(v \left (t \right )\).
-This is because we had to divide by this in the above step.
-This gives the following singular solution(s), which also have to satisfy the given ODE.
+This is because of dividing by the above earlier.
+This gives the following singular solution(s),

 \begin{align*} v \left (t \right ) = \frac {b}{a} \end{align*}